clearlydefined/crawler/README.md

 Where the segments are:
 * type -- the type of the component to be crawled.
 For exammple, npm, git, nuget, maven, ...
 This talks about the *shape* of the component.
 * provider -- where the component can be found.
-Examples include npmjs, maven-central, github, nuget, ...
+Examples include npmjs, mavenCentral, github, nuget, ...
 * namespace -- many component systems have namespaces.
 GitHub orgs, NPM namespace, Maven group id, ...
 This segment must be supplied.
 If your component does not have a namespace, use '-' (ASCII hyphen).
 * name -- the name of the component you want to crawl.
 Given the `namespace` segment mentioned above, this is just the simple name.
 * revision -- components typically have some differentiator like a version or commit id.
 Use that here.
 If this segment is omitted, the latest revision is used (if that makes sense for the provider).